Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \subsubsection{Sixth-order methods}

 To the best of our knowledge, the only existing ExpRB method of order 6, named $\mathtt{pexprb65s7}$, is given in \cite{LO16}.
 It uses $s=7$ stages and is embedded with a fifth-order method.
-As with \eqref{eq:expRB5}, this method consists of multiple independent internal stages (namely the stages in two groups $\{U_{n2}, U_{n3}\}$ and $\{U_{n4}, U_{n5}, U_{n6}, U_{n7}\}$) and thus can be computed simultaneously.
-We therefore exploit this structure to implement it like a 3-stage method.
+As with \eqref{eq:expRB5}, this method consists of multiple independent internal stages (namely the stages in two groups $\{U_{n2}, U_{n3}\}$ and $\{U_{n4}, U_{n5}, U_{n6}, U_{n7}\}$) that can be computed simultaneously, which we exploit to implement like a 3-stage method.
 While $\mathtt{pexprb65s7}$ is constructed for autonomous problems and uses a set of fixed nodes $c_i$, we extend the derivation from \cite{LO16} to construct a family of 7-stage sixth-order methods for non-autonomous problems:

 where